How to Use A Nebulizer

 - Connect the container.
 Connect the medicine container to the machine using the tubing.
 Connect the mask or mouthpiece to the top of the container.

-- Place the mouthpiece between your teeth.
-Close your lips around it.
-You may instead, place the mask on your face.
+- Place the mouthpiece between your lips.
+Close your lips tightly around it.
+If you use a mask, place it over your mouth and nose.
+Make sure the mask fits snugly against your face.

 - Turn on the machine.
 Keep the medicine container in an upright position.
 Breathe in and out slowly and deeply through your mouth until the mist is gone.
 The treatment is over when all the medicine is gone or there is no more mist coming out.
 The whole treatment may take up to 20 minutes.
 The machine may also make a sputtering noise when the treatment is done.

-- Clean after each use.
-Wash the container and mouthpiece or mask with dish soap and hot water.
-Shake off the excess water and let the parts air dry.
-You can also attach the nebulizer pieces to the machine.
-Turn the machine on to dry the nebulizer quickly.
+- Clean your nebulizer after each use.
+Separate all pieces before cleaning.
+Do not clean the pieces in a sink.
+Use a dedicated clean bowl.
+Wash the container and mouthpiece or mask with dish soap and warm water.
+Shake off the extra water and let the parts air dry.
 Make sure all pieces are completely dry before storing them away.

 Write down your questions so you remember to ask them during your visits.